Track MCP LogoTrack MCP

 Notification Methods

-The server provides three notification methods:
+The server provides the following notification methods:

 • notify_tools_list_changed - Send a notification when the tools list changes